edouardfouche/edouardfouche.github.io/_posts/2017-03-07-Neural-based-outlier-discovery.markdown

 data_n = data_n.astype('float32')
 ```

 Now we can start building a simple autoencoder.
-In this example, we will use Keras.
+In this example, we will use [Keras][keras].
 We build an autoencoder with a single hidden layer containing 80 neurons, and an input and output layer of size 100.
-We use ReLU as activation function in the hidden layer and Sigmoid in the output layer.
-We choose adadelta as gradient optimizer and binary_crossentropy as loss function.
+We use *ReLU* as activation function in the hidden layer and *Sigmoid* in the output layer.
+We choose *adadelta* as gradient optimizer and *binary_crossentropy* as loss function.

 With just a few lines of code, we can starting training this network.